KateCB-DevOps/Asus-X299-Hackintosh/README.md

 # Folders
 * ASUS BIOS Patch - Contains version of UEFITool to patch ASUS BIOS versions (3006, 3101) and BIOS 0603 for Cascade Lake-X Refresh Motherboards as the CFG lock option in the BIOS is broken.
 This patch disables the lock so we don't have to enable `AppleCpuPMCfgLock` and `AppleXcpmCfgLock`.
 Instructions to apply patch are in section [Patching ASUS BIOS](https://github.com/shinoki7/Asus-X299-Hackintosh#patching-asus-bios-required-on-latest-bios-and-cascade-lake-x-refresh-motherboards)
 * BASE-EFI - OpenCore EFIs with the OpenCanary GUI that should be valid for all ASUS X299 boards.
-Refer to section [BASE-EFI Configuration](https://github.com/shinoki7/Asus-X299-Hackintosh#base-efi-configuration) for more details
+Refer to section [BASE-EFI Configuration](https://github.com/shinoki7/Asus-X299-Hackintosh#base-efi-configuration) for more details.
 * EFI-Validated-Distributions (Archive) - Validated EFIs from other users (Please use this as a reference only as these are not updated)
 * XHC-USB-Kexts - USB kexts created by users for specific motherboards.
 Please use [this](https://dortania.github.io/USB-Map-Guide/) as a proper guide to map your USB ports.